 About Stephen B King

-OK, I admit it, I was asked (at age fifteen) to kindly find a job and leave school, or I would be expelled.
+OK, I admit it: I was asked (at age fifteen) to find a job and leave school, or I would be expelled.
 Why is this relevant?
-Because all these years later, I’m trying to tell stories and write books, and I’m not terribly well versed in the intricacies of good grammar, word choice, or sentence structure etc. Case in point?
+Because, all these years later, I’m trying to tell stories and write books, and I’m not well versed in the intricacies of good grammar, word choice, sentence structure etc. Case in point?

-You may be wondering, dear reader, why I have started this post like this, well, pull up a stool and let me explain: I was fifteen, living in the UK, and it was 1970 when I was kicked out of school for non-attendance, or as we used to call it ‘playing hooky.’
-I won’t go into details, but I ‘became a man’ four years prior, and while I am not advocating that sort of disgusting behaviour, you have to understand it was the late sixties.
+You may be wondering, why I’ve gone into such detail?
+Well I was fifteen, living in the UK, and it was 1970 when I was kicked out of school for non-attendance, or as we used to call it ‘playing hooky.’
 Need I say more?
-Flower power, hippies, Vietnam war protests, the birth control pill had been released for women, drugs were freely available and……most importantly for me…..the music was incredible.
-That era we called ‘The Underground’, the Americans called it ‘The British Invasion’ and let me tell you it was a phenomenal time to be that age.
-To a lot of people the words; Sex Drugs and Roll and Roll may be a cliché, but for me it was a way of life, and in no small way moulded me into who, and what I am today.
-NO!
-I haven’t done drugs in many, many years, but it was an almost mandatory rite of passage back in my day.
+Flower power, hippies, Vietnam war protests, the birth control pill had been released for women, drugs were freely available and, most importantly for me, the music was incredible!
+That era we called ‘The Underground’, the Americans called it ‘The British Invasion’ and it was a phenomenal time.
+To a lot of people the words; Sex Drugs and Rock and Roll might be a cliché, but for me it was a way of life, I haven’t done drugs in many, many years, but it was an almost mandatory rite of passage back in my day.
+This period of my life in no small way moulded me into who, and what I am today.

 Who wanted to go to school when there were parties, youth clubs, and open air rock concerts in Hyde Park to hitchhike to?
 And festivals.
 Let’s not forget the festivals; held over several days, like The Isle of White Festival, where the late great Jimi Hendrix set fire to a guitar and caught the stage alight!
 Where The Who destroyed their instruments at the end of the set including Keith Moon’s drum kit, and, where there were so many more people outside the fences (Yes I was one of them) than inside so we pushed down the fences and walked in for free.

-That was the era when song lyrics affected me so much I began to write poetry, yes I agree mostly bad ones.
-But back then I did get quite a few poems published, so they weren’t all crap.
-In that era too I wrote two short stories and entered them in competitions, and Jesus; I won prizes for them.
+That was the era when song lyrics affected me so much I began to write poetry- mostly bad ones.
+But back then I did get quite a few poems published, so they weren’t all crap!
+That era was also when I started writing; I wrote two short stories and entered them in competitions, and Jesus; I won prizes for them.
 I was shocked (and delighted).

 Drop me an email, and let me know if I have.